-Table 14 (below) summarises the income and expenditure over the medium-term.
+Table 14 below summarises the income and expenditure over the medium term.
 The economic challenges impacting the performance of the manufacturing sector (highlighted in the situational analysis) have impacted the growth of the levy income.
 The effects of the economic recession and the COVID-19 economic lockdown are likely to be felt in the coming few years.
-The merSETA financial incentives and non-financial services framework (business funding model) is part of merSETA's response to supplementing its stagnating levy income.
-Table 15 also summarises the budget for the four programmes over the medium term 2021/22 to 2023/24 merSETA STATEMENT OF FINA ANCIAL PERFORM ANCE INCOME AND EXPEN IDITURE BUDGET & FORECAST 202 21/22 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Increase % HISTORICAL HISTORICAL HISTORICAL REVISED BUDGET BUDGET FORECAST FORECAST 21 vs 20 22 vs 21 23 vs 22 24 vs 23 INCOME Levies 1 391 469 047 1 455 047 363 1 466 870 302 709 815 757 1 064 722 116 1 096 663 891 1 129 563 508 3% -52% 50% 3% 3% Mandatory (20%) 349 021 161 361 649 571 365 711 145 177 453 942 266 180 529 274 165 973 282 390 877 Discretionary (49.5%) 859 799 751 902 393 095 908 728 834 439 198 498 658 796 809 678 560 783 698 917 421 Administration (10.5%) 182 648 135 191 004 697 192 430 323 93 163 317 139 744 778 143 937 136 148 255 210 (10.5%) ╞
+The merSETA financial incentives and non-financial services framework (business funding model) is part of the merSETA response to supplementing its stagnating levy income.
+Table 15 also summarises the budget for the four programmes over the period 2023/24 to 2024/25